jessicali13/Greedy-Permutations/README.md

 Course Project intents to visualize the process of finding the greedy permutation of a set of points in 2 dimensional space.

-Techology Used:
+Technology Used:
-python - algorithm
+Python - algorithm
-javascript - visualization
+Processing - visualization